 Consider How Easy it is to Visit

-Chances are you will want to be able to check in on your senior relative on occasion, so you may want to think about finding a place somewhere close to where you live.
+Chances are you will want to be able to check in on your senior relative on occasion, so you may want to foremost prioritize finding the best senior living services close to where you live.
 Of course, if you must travel far in order to visit your loved one in their senior living community, it’s up to you what distance you are able to cover and how regularly you can make the trip.
 Discuss with your relative if they expect frequent visits, as this might mean finding somewhere closer to home.